CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/080-preview.md

     ![add-column.gif](../../assets/images/integration/additional-operations/add-column.gif)

-    The new column is added to the data set and is marked with the information icons.
+    The new column is added to the data set and is marked with the information icon.
 If you no longer need the column, you can delete it.
 To do it, in the column header, open the three-dot menu, select **Delete computed field**, and then confirm your choice.

 ## View duplicates